-Dispute Resolution Services

-Page: 1

-Residential Tenancy Branch Office of Housing and Construction Standards

-DECISION

-Dispute Codes

-OPR, & MNR

-Introduction

-This matter was conducted by way of Direct Request Proceeding, pursuant to section 55(4) of the Act, and dealt with an Application for Dispute Resolution by the landlord for an Order of Possession and a monetary order due to unpaid rent.
+Dispute Resolution Services Page: 1 Residential Tenancy Branch Office of Housing and Construction Standards DECISION Dispute Codes OPR, & MNR Introduction This matter was conducted by way of Direct Request Proceeding, pursuant to section 55(4) of the Act, and dealt with an Application for Dispute Resolution by the landlord for an Order of Possession and a monetary order due to unpaid rent.
 The landlord submitted a signed Proof of Service of the Notice of Direct Request Proceeding which declares that on December 14, 2012 the landlord served the tenant with the Notice of Direct Request Proceeding by registered mail.
 Section 90 of the Residential Tenancy Act determines that a document is deemed to have been served on the fifth day after it was sent.
 Based on the written submissions of the landlord, I find that the tenant has been served with the Dispute Resolution Direct Request Proceeding documents.

-Issue(s) to be Decided

-The issues to be decided are whether the landlord is entitled to an Order of Possession for unpaid rent and to a monetary Order for unpaid rent, pursuant to sections 46, 55, & 67of the Residential Tenancy Act (Act).

-Background and Evidence

-The landlord submitted the following evidentiary material:

-- A copy of the Proof of Service of the Notice of Direct Request Proceeding for the tenant; - A copy of a residential tenancy agreement which was signed by the parties on May 25, 2012 for a tenancy beginning June 1, 2012 for the monthly rent of \$850.00 due on 1st of the month; and - A copy of a 10 Day Notice to End Tenancy for Unpaid Rent which was issued on, December 3, 2012 with an effective vacancy date of December 13, 2012 due to \$850.00 in unpaid rent.

-Documentary evidence filed by the landlord(s) indicates that the tenant(s) had failed to pay the rent owed for the month of December 2012, and that the tenant was served a 10 Day Notice to End Tenancy for Unpaid Rent which was posted on the door of the tenant's rental unit on December 3, 2012 and therefore is deemed served three days later.
+Issue(s) to be Decided The issues to be decided are whether the landlord is entitled to an Order of Possession for unpaid rent and to a monetary Order for unpaid rent, pursuant to sections 46, 55, & 67of the Residential Tenancy Act (Act).
+Background and Evidence The landlord submitted the following evidentiary material: - A copy of the Proof of Service of the Notice of Direct Request Proceeding for the tenant; - A copy of a residential tenancy agreement which was signed by the parties on March 31, 2011 for a tenancy beginning April 1, 2011 for the monthly rent of \$625.00 due on 1st of the month; and - A copy of a 10 Day Notice to End Tenancy for Unpaid Rent which was issued on, December 3, 2012 with an effective vacancy date of December 13, 2012 due to \$1300.00 in unpaid rent.
+Documentary evidence filed by the landlord(s) indicates that the tenant(s) had failed to pay rent totaling \$1300.00 to the end of December 2012, and that the tenant was served a 10 Day Notice to End Tenancy for Unpaid Rent which was posted on the door of the tenant's rental unit on December 3, 2012 and therefore is deemed served three days later later.
 The Notice states that the tenant(s) had five days to pay the rent or apply for Dispute Resolution or the tenancy would end.
 The tenant(s) did not apply to dispute the Notice to End Tenancy within five days.

-Analysis

-I have reviewed all documentary evidence and accept that the tenant has been served with notice to end tenancy as declared by the landlord.
+Analysis I have reviewed all documentary evidence and accept that the tenant has been served with notice to end tenancy as declared by the landlord.
 The notice is deemed to have been received by the tenant(s) on December 6, 2012 and the effective date of the notice is amended to December 16, 2012 pursuant to section 53 of the Act.
 I accept the evidence before me that the tenant has failed to pay the rent owed in full with in the 5 days granted under section 46 (4) of the Act.
-A \$600.00 payment was made on December 6, 2012, however that would still leave \$150.00 outstanding.

 Based on the foregoing, I find that the tenant is conclusively presumed under section 46(5) of the Act to have accepted that the tenancy ended on the effective date of the Notice.

-Conclusion